 Non-Commissioned Officers (NCO): Are enlisted Soldiers and known as "The Backbone of the Army".
-Competence is their watchword; they are technically and tactically proficient.
+Competence is their watchwa and tactically proficient.
 NCO's two most basic responsibilities are accomplishment of the mission and the welfare of Soldiers.

-- Junior Non-Commissioned Officer Ranks: Corporal (CPL), Sergeant (SGT), Staff Segreant (SSG), - Senior Non-Commissioned Officer Ranks: Sergeant First Class (SFC), Master Sergeant (MSG), First Sergeant (1SG), Segreant Major SGM), Command Sergeant Major (CSM)
+- Junior Non-Commissioned Officer Ranks: Corporal (CPL), Sergeant (SGT), Staff Segreant (SSG), - Senior Non-Commissioned Officer Ranks: Sergeant First Class (SFC), Master Sergeant (MSG), First Sergeant (1SG), Segreant Major SGM), Command

 Officers (Warrant): A Warrant Officer is a highly specialized expert and trainer in his or her career field.
-Warrant Officers make up the technical foundation of the U.S. Army.
+Warrant Officers make up the tech the U.S. Army.
 Throughout their careers, they specialize in a technical area like intelligence, aviation, or military police.
-Warrant officers are appointed by the Secretary of the Army.
+Warrant officers are Secretary of the Army.